 - used to externally treat wounds and ulcers due to their antibiotic properties.

-Sweet Coral Clubs are saprophytic fungi and draws nutrients from decayed organic matter.
+Sweet Coral Clubs are saprophytic fungi and draw nutrients from decayed organic matter.
 The spores germinate in the presence of free amino acids, which are abundant in fresh dung, making this mushroom very common on pastures - thus its other name: "the pasture mushroom."

 Truffles Mushrooms are the fruiting body of a fungus in the genus Tuber.
 Truffle is a symbiotic fungal-plant relationship with several species belonging to the plant family "Liliales."

-Truffles are valued for their intense aroma, their taste, and also as an expensive food delicacy.
+Truffles are valued for their intense aroma, their taste and also as an expensive food delicacy.
 Truffles grow underground.
 Truffles can be found at different depths, with some species growing as deep as three feet below ground.
 Truffles have hypogeous mycorrhizal relationships with trees, namely oaks and hazels.
 Truffle is made up of fat (~60%), with protein comprising most of the remaining mass (~35%).
 Truffle contains nearly no water.

 - Truffles tend to taste better with age.
 Truffle has a strong odor which is highly valued by some people, while others are put off by the smell.
 Truffles mushrooms' flavor can vary from slightly nutty to meaty.